We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Chills are the sensation of feeling cold.
-They often occur alongside a fever, which is when a person’s body temperature is higher than normal.
-However, a person can also experience chills without a fever, and there can be many different reasons for this.
+They often occur alongside a fever, but this is not always the case.
+People can experience chills without a fever for many reasons.

 Potential causes include: